 JAPAN SNOW FORECAST 2023/24: LATEST NEWS & UPDATES

 No matter the time of year, we always have one eye on winter and can’t wait for the snow to start falling again.
 Here’s the latest news and updates for this season’s skiing and snowboarding in Japan:

-With more than 500 resorts to choose from, Japan can be divided into four main regions when it comes to its best ski resorts:
+With hundreds of resorts to choose from, Japan can be divided into four main regions when it comes to its best ski resorts:

 Host of the 1998 Winter Olympic Games, Nagano’s pedigree speaks for itself with more and more international visitors flocking to the region each winter.
 Easy to reach from Tokyo – not to mention Nagoya, Kyoto and Osaka – using the train network allowing you to move around and combine your trip with other destinations.